While the residential market has been red hot of late, commercial has been tipped as the next big opportunity for brokers

 have seen an increase in commercial lending,” Forbes said.

-Liberty Financial general manager of commercial finance Suresh Pillai agreed, and said the lender is seeing an influx of commercial customers.
+Financial general manager of commercial finance Suresh Pillai agreed, and said the lender is seeing an influx of commercial customers.

 “We continue to see more and more small businesses that have not been getting a fair go from their banks because their needs are quite customised.
 We are also seeing strong growth from mainstream customers looking for a more flexible alternative to bank funding at comparable rates,” Pillai said.